olamiwhat/verisim_test/README.md

  - post functionality was defined
  - read functionality was defined

- ## To Do
+ ## Still To Do
  - Edit functionality
  - update functionality

  ## stretch
   - Revisit database schema.
-I know some of the drug attributes will exhibit a one to many relationship, so table will need to be normalized
+I know some of the drug attributes will exhibit a one to many relationship, so table will need to be normalized.
-  -